Informfully/Documentation/docs/source/methods.rst

 * Removes the likeSurvey (statements) of an experiment
 * Input:

-  * experimentId: Id of experiment the likeSurvey belongs to
+  * experimentId: ID of the experiment the likeSurvey belongs to

 **experiments.addUsers**

 * Adds additional users to an experiment
 * Input:

-  * experimentId: Id of experiment
+  * experimentId: ID of the experiment
   * amount: Number of new users
-  * userGroup: Subgroup the users will be assigned to
+  * userGroup: Subgroup the users will be assigned

 explanationViews
 ----------------